Weekly Insights. ZERO spam

 Protectionism began with early ideas from economic thinkers.
 One of the first was Alexander Hamilton, the first U.S. Secretary of the Treasury.
 In 1791, he spoke about protecting new industries.
 He believed they could not grow without help.
 At that time, Europe had stronger and bigger factories.
 Hamilton’s ideas led to early American trade rules.

-Another thinker was Friedrich List, a German economist in the 1800s.
-He argued that free trade was not fair for weak nations and said it only helped strong countries get stronger.
+Another thinker was Friedrich List.
+He was a German economist in the 1800s and argued that free trade was not fair for weak nations.
+Friedrich said it only helped strong countries get stronger.
 He thought smaller economies needed protection for their economic growth.
 His ideas became popular in many places.
 They influenced countries trying to build their own industries.

 These early thinkers laid the foundation for modern protectionist ideas.